 The pumpkin is undoubtedly one of the most beloved edibles of the fall.
-Used in a variety of recipes, both savory and sweet, pumpkins are a versatile vegetable that lend rich flavor to just about anything you can think of: soups, pasta dishes, sweets, pies and more.
+Used in a variety of recipes, both savory and sweet, pumpkins are a versatile vegetable that lend rich flavor to recipes for soups, pasta dishes, muffins, cakes, pies and more.

 How To Make Your Own Fresh Pumpkin Purée

 It’s simple to prepare fresh pumpkin for purée.
 Just cut the pumpkin into wedges and remove the seeds and fibers.

 Place the wedges in a roasting pan with a little water, cover with foil and roast at 400°F until the flesh is very tender – about one hour.

 Once cooled, it’s easy to peel off the skin and puree the flesh in a food processor.

 Yield: A 2-1/2 to 3-pound pumpkin will yield between 1-1/2 to 2 cups of purée.